You are at the top of the page

 Richmond station is equipped with lifts and level access.

-Parking is always free for Blue Badge holders.
-Disabled parking bays are available at:
+Parking is free for Blue Badge holders.
+Accessible parking bays are available at:

 • Brentford Gate car park